 On the other hand, some experts question the exponential increase in computing power in Moore’s Law.
 They think that computer chips will soon encounter their physical limitations.

 An important aspect within the singularity is the development of artificial intelligence into ultimate superintelligence.
-In another article on my blog I elaborate on artificial intelligence [link below].
 Superintelligence is the stage where artificial intelligence (or intelligence) is smarter than the combined intellect of all people in the world.

 Some transhumanists regard development as inescapable and positive.
-Nate Soares, director of Machine Intelligence Research Institute (MIRI) in Berkeley, thinks we can leave all future innovations to machines [link below].
+Nate Soares, director of Machine Intelligence Research Institute (MIRI) in Berkeley, thinks we can leave all future innovations to machines.

 This is also what the late Stephen Hawking describes in The Answers to the Big Questions.
 According to him there is no qualitative difference between the brain of a worm and that of a computer.
 From an evolutionary point of view, this also means that a computer can produce human intelligence, probably even better than that.
 There are no physical laws that can stop this development.

-A closely related idea is the “intelligence explosion” of the British statistician Good [link below].
-He wrote: “Since designing machines is an intellectual activity, an ultra-intelligent machine could design even better machines.”
+A closely related idea is the “intelligence explosion” of the British statistician Good.
+He wrote: ‘Since designing machines is an intellectual activity, an ultra-intelligent machine could design even better machines.’